joeavanzato/RetrievIR/README.md

 .\RetrievIR.ps1 -config C:\my_config.json : Specify the path to a custom configuration file to use - by default, RetrievIR will look for all JSON files within the 'configs' directory in PSScriptRoot (current executing directory).
 .\RetrievIR.ps1 -config C:\RetrievIRConfigs : Specify the path to a directory containing 1 or more customer configuration JSON to use - by default, RetrievIR will look for all JSON files within the 'configs' directory in PSScriptRoot (current executing directory).
 .\RetrievIR.ps1 -categories antivirus,recentfiles : Specify to only collect evidence when the category is within the provided values.
-.\RetrievIR.ps1 -categoryscan : Skip all evidence collection and just list all categories in provided configuration file(s).
+.\RetrievIR.ps1 -categoryscan : List all categories in provided configuration file(s).
+.\RetrievIR.ps1 -tags sans_triage : Specify to only collect evidence when the directive contains a provided tag.
+.\RetrievIR.ps1 -tagscan : List all tags in provided configuration file(s).
 .\RetrievIR.ps1 -simulate : Tells RetrievIR to skip evidence collection and only determine how many files and total size of data that would be collected with specified categories/tags.
 ```
 ### What is collected in the default configuration files?